tyrollins/R-Resources/README.md

 > Commit your changes. <br/>
 > Submit a pull request.

+If all else fails, feel free to contact me on twitter: [@tycrollins] (https://twitter.com/tycrollins) or email: hello [@] tyrollins.com

 I will try and address contributions asap, or inform you if and why the contribution was denied.

 Happy Studying!